Call Today! Free Immediate Response (818) 781-1570

 As stated above, a Pitchess motion is filed during the Los Angeles County criminal court pretrial proceedings.
 This means a judge will act on your motion before your jury trial.

-• The criminal court case, defendant, police officer, and the agency with custody of the records;
+• The criminal court case, the defendant, the police officer, and the agency with custody of the records;

 • Description of the type of records being sought;